near/NEPs/proposals/0000-template.md

     pub fn get_result(&mut self) -> Option<PollResult>;
 }
 ```

+Anyone can create a proposal by calling `create_proposal`, provided that they also pay a fee for submitting this proposal
+specified by this poll.

+Validators then use `vote` function to vote on proposals.
 Notice that the `vote` function can also be used to withdraw a vote by putting 0 stake on the vote.

 When a majority agreed on some proposal and the poll ends, we record the result in `PollResult`, which includes not only